 This is why the digitisation of the payroll office has become so important.
 With the Covid-19 pandemic employees around the world started worked remotely, and in many cases, colleagues becoming more productive, as travel time to and from work are taken out of the equation.
 It has also improved flexibility, as payroll and HR colleagues can work at any time and from anywhere.

 One of the most compelling reasons for adopting a cloud payroll and HR solution is the increased productivity across the entire company.
-Using cloud-based solutions, which are available on demand and accessible from anywhere, facilitates employee self service, which, in turn, means organisations can leverage their colleagues to be more independent.
+Using cloud-native solutions, which are available on demand and accessible from anywhere, facilitates employee self service, which, in turn, means organisations can leverage their colleagues to be more independent.

 The younger generation does not necessarily favour structured work hours, in fact, quite the opposite.
 Many companies find that should they attempt to micromanage Gen X colleagues; they are potentially preventing their greatest assets – their employees’ ability to work autonomously and adopt a DIY mindset.